China gives Biden's dig at Xi lacking 'D' bone a pass; Calls for managing differences | Law-Order

-China on Monday chose to ignore US President Joe Biden's comment that his Chinese counterpart Xi Jinping lacked democratic bone in his body but said that the two countries should focus on cooperation and manage differences.
+China on Monday chose to ignore US President Joe Biden's comment that his Chinese counterpart Xi Jinping lacked a democratic bone in his body but said the two countries should focus on cooperation and manage their differences.

 In an interview to CBS television on Saturday, Biden acknowledged that he is yet to speak with President Xi since his swearing in on January 20, but said he had met him many times when they were Vice Presidents of their respective countries in the past.

 ''I know him pretty well,'' Biden said, adding that when they do speak, they will have ''a whole lot to talk about.''
-Biden described Xi as ''very bright'' and ''very tough'' but without ''a democratic, small D, bone in his body'', highlighting the autocratic style of functioning of the Chinese leader.
+Biden, 78, the oldest American president, described Xi, 67, as ''very bright'' and ''very tough'' but without ''a democratic, small D, bone in his body'', highlighting the autocratic style of functioning of the Chinese leader.

 Asked for his reaction to Biden's ''D bone'' remark, Chinese Foreign Ministry spokesman Wang Wenbin evaded a direct reply.